Skip to content

 5. The end-user logs in to SmartHQ.
 The end-user is presented with an authorization screen to grant your app permission to access their devices and authorizes your application.

-6. The SmartHQ Auth Server redirects the end-user back to the Callback URL specified when creating the SmartHQ app, passing the Authorization Code as part of the URL.
+6. The SmartHQ Authorization Server redirects the end-user back to the Callback URL specified when creating the SmartHQ app, passing the Authorization Code as part of the URL.

 7. Your application calls POST /oauth2/token with the Authorization Code and additional parameters in the request body.